🛩️ Product groups

 We have certain design conventions that we include in Fleet.
 We will document more of these over time.

-Use the 🧩 "Design System (current)" Figma library as a source of truth for components.
-Components in the product (Storybook) should match the style of components defined in the Figma library.
+The 🧩 "Design System" component library in Figma is the source of truth for components.
+Components in the product (documented in Storybook) should match the style of components defined in the Figma library.
 If the frontend component is inconsistent with one in the Figma library, treat that as a bug.
+As new components are being created, or existing components are being updated, ensure ensure updates are applied to both the Figma Library and Storybook and guidelines are documented in Figma.

 Table empty states